vwelve/GenL/README.md

 4. Configure the application:
    - Copy `.env.example` to `.env`
-   - Add your Discord webhook URL to `.env`
+   - Add your Discord bot token to `.env`
    - Adjust any other settings as needed

 ## Usage

-1. Start the application:
+1. Start the bot:
    ```bash
    python main.py
    ```

+2. Bot Commands:
+   - `!track <url> [#channel]` - Start tracking an Eventbrite URL in specified channel
+   - `!untrack <url> [#channel]` - Stop tracking a URL in specified channel
+   - `!list_tracking [#channel]` - List all tracked URLs (optionally for specific channel)

-2. The script will:
+3. The bot will:
-   - Check Eventbrite periodically for new events
+   - Check tracked Eventbrite URLs every 30 minutes
-   - Post new events to your Discord channel
+   - Post new events to respective Discord channels
    - Store processed events in the local database

 ## Production Deployment